What Is DAGMAR?

 Assessment and Criticism of DAGMAR Approach

-The DAGMAR approach has had enormous influence on advertising planning process and objective setting.
-It focused advertiser’s attentions on the importance and value of using communications-based objectives as against sales based objectives to measure the impact and success of an ad campaign.
+The DAGMAR approach has had an enormous influence on the advertising planning process and objective setting.
+It focused the advertiser’s attention on the importance and value of using communications-based objectives as against sales-based objectives to measure the impact and success of an ad campaign.

 The approach has not been totally accepted by everyone in the advertising field.
 A number of questions have been raised concerning its value as an advertising planning tool.

 - Problems with Response Hierarchy: DAGMAR approach is based on hierarchy of effects model and the fact that consumer do not always follow the sequence of communications effects leading to purchase.

 - Sales as the Advertising Goal: Many believe that sales is the only relevant measure of advertising objectives and shown little respect and tolerance for ad campaigns that otherwise may achieve communications objectives but fail to increase sales.